MagusVerde/optmybat/README.md

 I would however be interested in hearing from anybody who tries it out with other devices and possibly working with you to get your devices supported.

+## Firmware version and passwords

+With the release of the WNet-S firmware `WINET-SV200.001.00.P024`, Sungrow have finally made some small steps to securing the devices.
+Most importanly, it no longer provides any unauthenticated access to the device and it also requires you to change the password before you can access the device.
+As a result, you can no longer simply use the default login credentials.

+If optmybat shows a `401 - I18N_COMMON_INTER_ABNORMAL` error, you will need to go to the web interface, login and change the password:

+- Got to `http://<inverter>` where `<inverter>` is the name or IP address of the hybrid inverter
+- You will be prompted to login - use `admin` and either `pw8888` (the default password) or whatever password you previously configured
+- You will then be prompted to enter a new password which must obey the rules shown in the dialogue
+- Update `config/config.yml` to use your new password

 ## Configuration

 Copy `config/sample-config.yml` to `config/config.yml` then edit `config.yml` to, at the least,